AlGepe/OmniSnippets_JS/docs/stdCustomJS/hideShowVS.rst

 .. seealso::
     We have created a calculator using this code so that you can see the results for yourself.
-Check it out at `Value Setter (Custom Option) <https://bb.omnicalculator.com/#/calculators/2039>`__ on BB
+Check it out at `Value Setter (Custom Option) <https://bb.omnicalculator.com/#/calculators/2039>`__ on BB.

 Here is the code needed to create said behaviour: